tapika/swupd/docs/testing.md

 Better to use earlier example, as it works better with code coverage.

 It's also possible that some of strings will fail due to `null` reference violation, so it's better to test that code works, even thus it may not provide correct output.

+### Log performance

+Chocolatey is relatively small so logging does influence it's performance - however - it's possible that same testing framework could be reused for other projects as well, except Chocolatey.

+According to [NLog performance](https://github.com/NLog/NLog/wiki/Performance) wiki pages - if logging is not performed - then no need to perform string formatting as well - and for that purpose developer should use parameters instead of string interpolation (`$"Hello {world}"`).